ezaspy/MITRESaw/README.md

                          Valid options are: 'Azure_AD', 'Containers', 'Google_Workspace', 'IaaS', 'Linux', 'Network', 'Office_365', 'PRE', 'SaaS', 'Windows', 'macOS' searchterms           Filter Threat Actor results based on specific industries e.g. mining,technology,defense,law (use _ instead of spaces)
                          Use . to not filter i.e. obtain all Threat Actors threatgroups          Filter Threat Actor results based on specific group names and/or Software e.g. APT29,HAFNIUM,Lazurus_Group,Turla,AppleJeus,Brute Ratel C4 (use _ instead of spaces)
                          Use . to not filter i.e. obtain all Threat Actors

 optional arguments:
   -h, --help                  show this help message and exit -a, --asciiart              Don't show ASCII Art of the saw.
   -n, --navlayers             Obtain ATT&CK Navigator layers for Groups and Software identified during extraction of identifable evidence
-  -q, --queries         Build search queries based on results - to be imported into Splunk; Azure Sentinel; Elastic/Kibana -t, --truncate        Truncate printing of indicators for a cleaner output (they are still written to output file)
+  -o, --showotherlogsources   Show log sources which can detect identified techniques where the coverage is less than 1% -q, --queries               Build search queries based on results - to be imported into Splunk; Azure Sentinel; Elastic/Kibana
+  -t, --truncate              Truncate printing of indicators for a cleaner output (they are still written to output file)
 ```

 ### Example